-- Payment in and investment of member and employer contributions - Transfer payments out of the Scheme to alternative arrangements - Switches between investments - · Payments to beneficiaries.
+- Payment in and investment of member and employer contributions - Transfer payments out of the Scheme to alternative arrangements - Switches between investments - Payments to beneficiaries.

-In the year to 30 November 2022 there have been no transfer payments out of the Scheme, no switches and no payments to beneficiaries.
+In the year to 30 November 2023 there have been no transfer payments out of the Scheme, no switches and no payments to beneficiaries.

-During the year to 30 November 2022 all member and employer contributions with the exception of the contributions for March 2022 were paid to and invested by ReAssure before the due date required by the Payment Schedule (19th of month after the month to which they relate and have been deducted from members' pay or 22nd of the month if paid electronically).
-The contribution for March 2022 was received by ReAssure on 20 April 2022 and as it was paid by cheque it was one day late.
+During the year to 30 November 2023 all member and employer contributions paid to and invested by ReAssure before the due date required by the Payment Schedule (19th of month after the month to which they relate and have been deducted from members' pay or 22nd of the month if paid electronically).
+There were previous issues noted, with a contribution for March 2022 was received by ReAssure on 20 April 2022 and as it was paid by cheque it was one day late.
 This was recorded as a minor, unreported breach as it was considered a one-off occurrence and the Company subsequently switched to making payments by BACS in order to avoid a reoccurrence.
 The Trustee has concluded that members do receive good value from the Scheme in relation to the processing of core financial transactions.